dwoolc/WAME_optimiser/README.md

 This repo contains a single script for the optimiser itself.
 The optimiser inherits from the Keras optimizer class, and is intended to be used as a back-prop method for the optimiser parameter in a Keras model.

-Inspiration drawn from the repo from the WAME author at https://github.com/nitbix/keras-oldfork/blob/master/keras/optimizers.py
+Inspiration drawn from the repo from the WAME author <a href="https://github.com/nitbix/keras-oldfork/blob/master/keras/optimizers.py">here</a>.

 ### Deployment